CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 kubectl apply -f ex_extendproxy-storage.yaml
 ```
 Expose an external IP (LoadBalancer) for the gateway kubernetes service

-Prepare a CDN like Azure Front Door or a web server (e.g., NGINX) as a reverse proxy to host the gateway service (with a DNS i.e castimagingv3.com).
+Prepare a CDN like Azure Front Door, Ingress Service or a web server (e.g., NGINX) as a reverse proxy to host the gateway service (with a DNS i.e castimagingv3.com).
 The DNS should also have an SSL certificate.

+DNS should be updated for NGINX_HOST(authenticationservice) and KC_HOSTNAME, KEYCLOAK_FRONTEND_URL, KC_HOSTNAME_ADMIN_URL(ssoservice) variable in deployment.yml

 Make configuration for redirecting from DNS to external IP.

 Run below helm command to install Console